sodacatdev/sodacatdev/README.md

 # About Me 🐇💻

-Hey there, I'm Soda, a developer with a furry twist.
+Hey there, I'm Soda, a developer with a twist.
 I'm all about bringing my unique style to the tech world. 🌸

 ![i'm the cutest bunny](https://i.imgur.com/ZGzwjke.png)